libp2p/docs/content/reference/glossary.md

 - When discussing data structures, "node" is often useful for referring to key elements of the structure.
 For example, a linked list consists of many "nodes" containing both a value and a link (or, in graph terms, an "edge") connecting it to the next node.
 Since many useful and interesting data structures can be described as graphs, much of the terminology of graph theory applies when discussing their properties.
 In particular, IPFS is naturally well-suited to storing and manipulating data structures which form a [Directed Acyclic Graph, or DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 - An especially interesting data structure for many in our community is [IPLD](https://ipld.io), or Interplanetary Linked Data.
 Similar to libp2p, IPLD grew out of the real-world needs of IPFS, but is broadly useful and interesting in many contexts outside of IPFS.
 IPLD discussions often involve "nodes" of all the types discussed here.

-### mDNS

-[Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) is a protocol for service discovery on a local network.
-One of libp2p's [peer routing](#peer-routing) implementations leverages mDNS to discover local peers quickly and efficiently.

-### Multiplexing

-Multiplexing (or "muxing"), refers to the process of combining multiple streams of communication over a single logical "medium".
-For example, we can maintain multiple independent data streams over a single TCP network connection, which is itself of course being multiplexed over a single physical connection (ethernet, wifi, etc).

-Multiplexing allows peers to offer many [protocols](#protocol) over a single connection, which reduces network overhead and makes [NAT traversal](#nat-traversal) more efficient and effective.

-Applications built with libp2p get multiplexing "for free" via the [mplex specification](https://github.com/libp2p/specs/tree/master/mplex).

 ### Overlay